AzP/GLSL-Validate/readme.txt

 How to build glslvalidate
 -------------------------

-This code is tested/developed with MS VisualStudio.net v7.0 2002.
+This code is tested/developed with MS VisualStudio 2010.

 1) In VS2010, open "OpenGLCompilerXXXX\StandAlone.sln" and build "glslang".